japila-books/apache-spark-internals/docs/SparkContext.md

 res3: Long = 45
 ----

-The `name` input parameter allows you to give a name to an accumulator and have it displayed in link:spark-webui-StagePage.adoc#accumulators[Spark UI] (under Stages tab for a given stage).
+The `name` input parameter allows you to give a name to an accumulator and have it displayed in spark-webui-StagePage.md#accumulators[Spark UI] (under Stages tab for a given stage).

 .Accumulators in the Spark UI
 image::spark-webui-accumulators.png[align="center"]